 Want More Wilde?

-If Wildean wit tickles your fancy, consider joining the Oscar Wilde Society, where members explore the many sides of Wilde through events, performances and regular publications.
+If Wildean wit tickles your fancy, consider joining the Oscar Wilde Society.